-Inquiries from the media during or after an emergency will be addressed by The Director of Public Affairs.
-The Office of Public Affairs will be consulted in releasing any information to the media.
-At any time the media can simply be referred to the Office of Public Affairs, Maureen Kiggins at 718-429-6600, ext.
+Inquiries from the media during or after an emergency will be addressed by the Assistant Vice President for Marketing and Communication.
+The Office of Marketing and Communication will be consulted in releasing any information to the media.
+At any time the media can simply be referred to the Office of Marketing and Communication at 718-429-6600, ext.
 113.